Patrick Chamoiseau: Biography

 Chamoiseau was born on 3 December 1953 in Fort-de-France, Martinique, where he resides.
-After he studied law in Paris, he returned to Martinique, inspired by Édouard Glissant to take a close interest in Creole culture.
+After he studied law in Paris, France, he returned to Martinique, inspired by Édouard Glissant to take a close interest in Creole culture.

-In 1981, he was the co-author, with Georges Puisy, of a historical work on the Antilles under the reign of Napoléon Bonaparte, Delgrès : les Antilles sous Bonaparte.
+In 1981, Chamoiseau was the co-author, with Georges Puisy, of a historical work on the Antilles under the reign of Napoléon Bonaparte, Delgrès : les Antilles sous Bonaparte.
 In 1989, he was the co-author of Éloge de la créolité (In Praise of Creoleness) with Jean Bernabé and Raphaël Confiant.